jax-ml/jax/README.md

 For parallel programming of multiple accelerators, like multiple GPUs, use [`pmap`](https://jax.readthedocs.io/en/latest/jax.html#parallelization-pmap).
 With `pmap` you write single-program multiple-data (SPMD) programs, including fast parallel collective communication operations.
+Applying `pmap` will mean that the function you write is compiled by XLA (similarly to `jit`), then replicated and executed in parallel accross devices.

 Here's an example on an 8-GPU machine: